cmput402/cmput402.github.io/content/group/testing.md

 - **Please tag your code with `G2_Done`**
 - Submit a [Zipped PDF report]({filename}/general/report.md) (max.
 4 pages of text, including screenshots/tables, etc) via Canvas.
 - Include your team's repository link in the report.
-- Please name your file using the following format:
+- Please name your file using the follfowing format:
     - `<LabCode>_<GroupName>_G2_Report.zip`
     - Example: `D01_m01_G2_Report.zip`
-- Meets the formatting requirements.
+- Meets the [formatting requirements]({filename}/general/report.md).
 Marks may be lost or you may receive a zero if the report is not **easy** to read and professional, or if it does not meet the formatting above.

 # Grading Summary